Olive Garden Zuppa Toscana Soup is a fan favorite hearty soup with kale, potatoes, sausage, cream and bacon.

 History of Tuscan Cuisine

-Zuppa Toscana soup is an Italian dish that has its origins in the region of Tuscany – of which it takes its namesake.
-Compared to Sicilian cuisine, which makes greater use of olives and red wine vinaigrette, Tuscan cuisine takes full advantage of its rolling hills and fertile landscapes by using more meats and root vegetables.
+Zuppa Toscana soup is an Italian dish that originates in the region of Tuscany, which it takes its name from.
+Compared to Sicilian cuisine, which uses olives and red wine vinaigrette more extensively, Tuscan cuisine takes full advantage of its rolling hills and fertile landscapes by using more meat and root vegetables.

-Zuppa Toscana is an Italian dish from Tuscany that makes use of olives, Italian sausage, red pepper flakes, chicken broth, and more!
-In fact, you might have heard of this if you’ve ever been to Olive Garden!
+Zuppa Toscana is an Italian dish from Tuscany that uses olives, Italian sausage, red pepper flakes, chicken broth, and more!
+In fact, you might have heard of it if you’ve ever been to Olive Garden!

 What to Serve with Zuppa Toscana Soup:

-For a complete Italian dinner try adding some Garlic Bread and serve it with my copycat recipe for Olive Garden’s Italian Salad Dressing.
+For a complete Italian dinner, try adding Garlic Bread and serving it with my copycat recipe for Olive Garden’s Italian Salad Dressing.
 Garnish your soup with Parmesan cheese or my homemade Parmesan Crisps.

 What is Zuppa Toscana Soup?

-Zuppa Toscana is essentially a cream-based potato soup recipe, complemented by black pepper or red pepper (depending on taste), browned pork sausage, and leafy greens (we use kale, some people use spinach).
-We recommend making this hearty soup with a slow cooker, but to keep one of our favorite soups completely accessible to everyone, we’ve altered the recipe for it by replacing the crock pot or instant pot with a large pot set to medium heat.
+The soup is a cream-based potato soup, complemented by black pepper or red pepper (depending on taste), browned pork sausage, and leafy greens (we use kale; some people use spinach).
+We recommend making this hearty soup with a slow cooker.
+Still, to keep one of our favorite soups accessible to everyone, we’ve altered the recipe by replacing the crock pot or instant pot with a large pot set to medium heat.

-This change of how to cook has the effect of speeding up the total cook time of the meal.
-However, it gives a slightly longer prep time when compared to the normal “dump everything in” way to cook in a slow cooker.
-Look further to see this amazing recipe with a total cook time of fewer than thirty minutes!
+This change in cooking method speeds up the total cooking time of the meal.
+However, it gives a slightly longer prep time than the standard method.
+When you’re softening the onion and garlic, you can replace the bacon fat with unsaturated fat olive oil and cook in a slow cooker using the “dump everything in” method.
+Look further to see this amazing recipe with a total cooking time of fewer than thirty minutes!

 Healthy Options Are Available!